RobertoAlcoverCouso/PCCL/README.md

 ```

 ### Training
 For the experiments done in the paper, we used pytorch 0.4.1 and CUDA 9.0.
 To ensure reproduction, the random seed has been fixed in the code.
-Still, you may need to train a few times to reach the comparable performance.
+However, you can select a random seed indicating with the flag --random-train

 By default, logs and snapshots are stored in ```<root_dir>/experiments``` with this structure:
 ```bash